-Think before you post a knife video
+Please think before you post videos teaching knife attacks

 Dear FMA, Silat and Edged Weapon Instructors,

-These techniques are one of the few things that bad guys can easily learn from watching a video and use effectively against their victims.
-An armed defense against an edged weapon is probably ok to show (terrorists armed with knives or axes are unlikely to meet a victim similarly armed).
-But do you really need to show how to attack an unarmed opponent with an edged weapon?
-(I’m not talking about the videos that demonstrate why some old fashioned hand vs knife defenses won’t work on today’s bad guys.
-That’s a good wake up call to our fellow instructors to help convince them they should update their material.)
+Such techniques and stratagem are one of the few things that bad guys can easily learn from watching a video and use effectively against their victims.
+An armed defense against an edged weapon is less likely to be misused in the same way, as criminals armed with knives or axes are unlikely to meet a victim similarly armed.
+However, do you really need to show on a public video how to attack an unarmed opponent with an edged weapon?

 You can have a right to do something, but it may not be tactically wise to do so.
 Why give up your element of surprise to a potential attacker?